Doff3n/Nancy.Demo.BlobStorageOnNancy/Readme.md

 and to provide content negotiation almost out of the box: http://nancyfx.org/

+This demo shows how to use Azure storage on NancyFx resulting in a lightweight service ontop of Azure

 In order to use this project you need to:
 - 1. Log into your Azure account and create a new storage data service
 - 2. Edit the ConnectionStrings.config in this project.
 Add your own Azure storage account